johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Example A : Training Seminars ###

-In this example, a church, or denomination organises printing of 50 copies, of two text books, at a total cost of 100,000 CFA.
-They are distributed at cost-price, 1,000 CFA each.
+In this example, a church, or denomination organises printing of 50 copies, of 3 text books, at a total cost of 150,000 CFA.
+They are distributed at cost-price.

--	Income provides funds for another 2 x 50 books.
+-	Income provides funds for another 3 x 50 books.
--	If seminars took place 4 times a year, the entire MPD syllabus of 17 textbooks could be distributed over the course of two years, at a cost per trainee of 8000 CFA per year.
-(Alternatively, if seminars took place twice a year, four books would need to be printed each time, to complete cycle in two years.)
+-	If seminars took place 3 times a year, the entire MPD syllabus (17 textbooks) could be distributed over two years, at a cost per trainee of 8 to 9000 CFA per year.

 #### Advantages ####

--	Comparatively low start up costs.
+-	Comparatively low start up costs
 -	Comparatively low cost per trainee per year
--	Steady progress through curriculum
+-	Steady progress through MPD resource

 #### Disadvantages ####

--	2 years to publish whole syllabus
+-	2 years to publish whole MPD syllabus
 -	Requires frequent seminars, or other method of distribution

 ### Example B : Denominational Bible School ###

-In this example, a denomination organises printing of 25 sets of whole curriculum (17 books per set), at total cost of 340,000 CFA.
-These sets are distributed to bible school students at a *subsidised* price per set of 17 textbooks, of 7000 CFA.
-This raises funds from sales of 175,000 CFA (50% of cost), to be used towards repayment of up-front costs, or future printing
+In this example, a denomination prints 25 sets of MPD books (17 per set), total cost 340,000 CFA.
+They are distributed to students at a *subsidised* price per set, of 7000 CFA, repaying 175,000 CFA (50% of cost).

 #### Advantages ####

 -	Whole curriculum available at one time
 -	Subsidised cost to students
--	Provides profit for future printing

 #### Disadvantages ####

--	Requires large up-front payment
+-	Large up-front payment
 -	Considerable logistical organisation of printing

 ### Example C : Interdenominational NGO ###